 - Turn on ignition.
 Don't start the engine.

 - The scanner will turn on.
 Select your BMW chassis/model on the scanner.
+In this case, we are using a Foxwell NT510 from the BMW scanner.

 - Select BMW - Control units - Body - Safety System.
-Once you navigate to Safety System /SRS control unit you can read Airbag Fault Codes.
+Once you navigate to the Safety System /SRS control unit you can read Airbag Fault Codes.

 - Airbag codes can only be erased if the code is in stored status.
 Meaning the fault is stored in the memory of the SRS unit but the problem itself no longer exists.